10 Things to Do in Rio de Janeiro in August

 Copacabana| ©Victoria Rachitzky

-I recommend a visit to Copacabana beach, as in August there are usually short races along the shore, volleyball tournaments and other activities to take advantage of the weather.
-You can also climb the Forte de Copacabana to enjoy the panoramic views.
+I recommend visiting Copacabana Beach, as in August there are usually short races organised by the sea, volleyball tournaments and other activities to make the most of the weather.
+You can also climb up to the Copacabana Fort to enjoy the panoramic views.

 You can also stop by the Copacabana Palace, the renowned hotel where Lady Gaga, Walt Disney, Princess Diana and other celebrities have stayed.
-The hotel celebrates its anniversary every August 10th with music, exhibitions, food tastings and more.
+The hotel celebrates its anniversary every 10th of August with music, exhibitions, food tastings, and more.

-Another beach not to be missed is Ipanema beach where they organise salsa rounds by the sea, and is surrounded by beach bars with a variety of food.
-If you're looking for things to do in Rio de Janeiro at night, this bay's nocturnal atmosphere is sure to catch your eye.
-Finally, to take advantage of the calm winds of August and fly over the beaches, you can also join a tandem paragliding experience.
+Another beach you can't miss is Ipanema Beach, where salsa sessions are organised by the sea, and it is surrounded by beach bars offering a variety of cuisine.
+If you are looking for things to do in Rio de Janeiro at night, the nightlife in this bay will captivate you.
+Finally, to take advantage of the calm August winds and fly over the beaches, you can also join a tandem paragliding experience.

 Book a tandem paragliding flight in Rio de Janeiro